 • While potatoes cook, pat steak* very dry with paper towels; season with salt and pepper. • Heat a drizzle of oil in a large pan over medium-high heat.
 Add steak and cook to desired doneness, 5-7 minutes per side. • Turn off heat; transfer to a cutting board to rest.
 Wipe out pan.

 • Once garlic is done, carefully transfer to a cutting board and mash with a fork until smooth. • Melt 1 TBSP butter (2 TBSP for 4 servings) in pan used for steak over medium-high heat.
-Add garlic (start with half and add more to taste); cook for 30 seconds.
-Add demi-glace and ¼ cup water (1⁄3 cup for 4).
+Add garlic (start with half and add more if desired); cook for 30 seconds.
+Stir in demi-glace and ¼ cup water (1⁄3 cup for 4).
 Simmer until slightly thickened, 1-2 minutes.
 Turn off heat. • Stir in another 1 TBSP butter (2 TBSP for 4) and any resting juices from steak.
 Season with salt and pepper.

 • Slice steak against the grain. • Divide potatoes, asparagus, and steak between plates.
 Top steak and potatoes with sauce.
 Garnish with remaining chives and serve.